galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > >
 > {: .details}
 >
-> * you can create a phylosec object using this workflow:
+> * You can create a phylosec object using this workflow:
 >
 > > <hands-on-title> Create phyloseq </hands-on-title>
 > >